RHandarov/Sports-Tournament-Orgamizer-FMI/README.md

 * `GET /api/notifications` - Get all notifications for the current user.
 * `GET /api/notifications/new` - Get all unread notifications for the current user.
 * `DELETE /api/notifications` - Delete all notifications for the current user.
+* `POST /api/notifications` - Send a notification from current user to another one.

 ## Getting Started